Barugon/aviate/README.md

 If running on a device like PinePhone or Librem 5 then use the command line parameter `--no-deco`.

 > NOTE: use Ctrl + Mouse Wheel to zoom.
+Pinch-zoom currently does not work in egui.